 Celiac and Crohn’s Disease are two diseases that affect your gut and are often mistaken for each other.
 Many people with Celiac Disease have mild symptoms but they can experience significant consequences if they leave it untreated.
-If you’re having any issues with your gut health then The Gut Authority can help you determine what’s going on.
+Crohn’s and Celiac Disease are two diseases that can cause many gut related issues.
+If you’re having any issues with your gut health, or think you have Crohn’s or Celiac symptoms, then The Gut Authority can help you determine what’s going on.

 When these villi have become too damaged, your body cannot absorb nutrients from the foods you eat.
 When your body can’t absorb the nutrients it needs, you may experience a variety of symptoms such as diarrhea, gas, fatigue, constipation, and weight loss.
-In order to diagnose you, traditional medical doctors may first perform a blood test.
-If that is positive, then they will then attempt to confirm their diagnosis by performing a biopsy of your small intestine walls and looking for damaged villi.
+Celiac Disease symptoms in females can slightly differ as well, simply due to biological differences between men and women.
+In order to diagnose you with something like Celiac Disease, medical doctors may first perform a blood test.
+If that is positive, then they will attempt to confirm their diagnosis by performing a biopsy of your small intestine walls and looking for damaged villi.

 Celiac and Crohn’s are genetically similar and have nearly the same symptoms.
 Often, people mistake one disease for the other.
+Some people even wonder, “Can Celiac turn into Chron’s?”.
 Crohn’s Disease is an inflammatory bowel disease which means that people can experience inflammation and pain anywhere along the digestive tract.

-Even though these two diseases share a lot of the same characteristics, they are different in many ways.
+Even though Celiac Disease and Crohn’s Disease share a lot of the same characteristics, they are different in many ways.
 For example, Crohn’s Disease is also an autoimmune condition, but its symptoms may appear to be much harder to control than the symptoms of Celiac disease.
 People with Celiac disease can often live a normal, symptom-free life if they avoid gluten.

 Having one of these conditions doesn’t mean you’ll get the other one.
 However, you are at an increased risk of developing Crohn’s disease if you have Celiac disease.
 Also, if you continue to eat gluten and don’t treat your Celiac Disease then you can develop bigger problems such as: